 While VR is consciously growing within the gaming industry, AR is mostly leveraged in the Industrial and Enterprise sector, for on-site advancements and digitalization.
 Also, many companies try to fit AR into their process chain of Industry 4.0.

 Augmented Reality at XMReality

 At XMReality, we have embraced augmented reality since 2007.
-In our remote visual assistance tool, you can use the AR feature Hands Overlay to guide your counterpart by overlaying your hand gestures on top of real time video.
-Among other features, this AR tool can not only increase efficiency and prevent downtimes- it also help companies increase their revenue and reduce the carbon footprint.
+In our remote visual assistance tool, you can use the AR feature Hands Overlay to guide your counterpart by overlaying your hand gestures on top of real-time video.
+Among other features, this AR tool can increase efficiency, prevent downtimes, and help companies increase their revenue and reduce their carbon footprint.